-It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
+It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air equates to drier air that can impact our overall health.
 You may have never contemplated monitoring humidity levels in your house, or maybe you’re attempting to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
-But how do you know which system is the best for you?
+But how do you know which system is the best for your house?

 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
 There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 There are a couple factors you’ll need to consider when looking at a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
 One way to decide what size you should get is to take your total floor area and multiply it by the height of the ceiling.
 This will help determine how many gallons per hour is needed and be a guide as you consider your options.

 - Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
 There are a variety of models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 All homes and families are different.
 Our experts at Peitz Service Experts can give you a home health report to help you determine which humidifier is best for your home.
 And our assessment will ensure you are getting the best solution to fit your present HVAC system.
 We want to make sure you relax during the cooler season and that you have the support you need to maintain proper indoor air quality.
 Give us a call at 605-223-0307 or go to our online scheduler to make an appointment.